baggariSiva/jigsaw/README.md

-# Jigsaw Blog starter on Elestio
+# Jigsaw using jigsaw init on Elestio

-This is a minimal example of a Jigsaw Blog starter template
+This is a minimal example of a Jigsaw Blog starter template create using jigsaw init blog

 Click on the button below to deploy this repository with CI/CD on Elestio: